Organic vs Aranyaani

 - Fifth Layer: Vettiver, Alfaalfa, Lemongrass, Aloe vera, Safed Musli

-- Eight Layer: Honey bees: Pristine Mono floral Honeys available: Mango honey, Moringa Honey, Neem Honey, and many other varieties
+- Seventh Layer: Honey bees: Pristine Mono floral Honeys available: Mango honey, Moringa Honey, Neem Honey, and many other varieties

-- Isolated Ninth Layer: Silkworms and similar insects
+- Isolated Eighth Layer: Silkworms and similar insects

-- Isolated Tenth Layer: Water based Kamal Kadki, Fishes
+- Isolated Ninth Layer: Water based Kamal Kadki, Fishes

-Trees, flower plants, legumes , and vettiver- all come together to provide a good and abundant food place for honey bees, birds, hens and cows.
+Trees, flower plants, legumes, and vetiver- all come together to provide a good and abundant food place for honey bees, birds, hens and cows.
 Thus form our regenerative, self sustainable and closed loop food forests.